-Appendix Tables A4 and A5 document some sharp distinctions between upward and downward jumps.
+Appendix Tables A3 and A4 document some sharp distinctions between upward and downward jumps.
 Among jumps triggered by policy-related developments, upward moves outnumber downward ones in every country.
 In contrast, downward moves are much more prevalent among jumps triggered by non-policy developments.
 As it turns out, this preponderance of upward moves among policy-driven jumps is entirely due to news about monetary policy and government spending.
 For the roughly one-sixth of all jumps across all countries attributed to these two policy categories, upward moves are more than twice as common as downward ones.
-For US jumps attributed to monetary policy and government spending, the ratio of upward to downward moves is

-2.3.
-For US jumps attributed to Sovereign Military & Security Actions, in contrast, the ratio is only0.5.
+For US jumps attributed to Sovereign Military & Security Actions, in contrast, the ratio is only 0.5.
 For those attributed to Regulation, it is 0.8.

 Figure 7 reveals an even more striking feature of US jumps: The greater the jump-day return, the greater the share of jumps attributed to monetary policy or government spending.
-This pattern also holds in the rest of the world (Table A6).
-For the United States and United Kingdom, the pattern is even stronger since 1980 than in earlier decades (Figures 7 and A6).
-It's also worth noting that the mix of policy-driven US jumps shifted away from Sovereign Military & Security Actions and Regulation after the first half of the 20th century, leading to an even greater preponderance of upward moves among all US jumps triggered by policy news (Table A5).
+This pattern also holds in the rest of the world (Figure A6).
+For the United States and United Kingdom, the pattern is even stronger since 1980 than in earlier decades (Figures 7 and A7).
+It's also worth noting that the mix of policy-driven US jumps shifted away from Sovereign Military & Security Actions and Regulation after the first half of the 20th century (Table A4), leading to an even greater preponderance of upward moves among all US jumps triggered by policy news.

-3.5 The Striking Countercyclicality of Jumps Due to Monetary and Fiscal Policy
+3.5 The Put-Like Character of Jumps Due to Monetary and Government Spending

-These results raise an obvious and important question: Why are large daily stock market reactions to news about monetary policy and government spending so skewed to the upside?
-One hypothesis is that monetary and fiscal authorities seek to engineer positive shocks in reaction to a major deterioration in economic conditions, and they succeed more often than not.
+These results raise an obvious question: Why are large daily stock market reactions to news about monetary policy and government spending so skewed to the upside?
+One hypothesis is that monetary and fiscal authorities seek to engineer positive shocks in reaction to a deterioration in market conditions, and they succeed more often than not.
 Prominent examples of such behavior include the Fed's liquidity support for the financial system after the October 1987 stock market crash, policy responses to the Global Financial Crisis of 2008-09 by leading monetary and fiscal authorities around the world, the European Central Bank's reaction to Euro-area sovereign debt crises in the early 2010s, and highly aggressive policy responses by monetary and fiscal authorities to the coronavirus pandemic of 2020-21.

-To evaluate this hypothesis, we investigate how the likelihood of jumps attributed to monetary policy and government spending relates to prior market returns.
-Let MP_t be the fraction of codings attributed to Monetary Policy & Central Banking for a jump that occurs on day t.
+To evaluate this hypothesis, we investigate how jumps attributed to monetary policy and government spending relate to prior market returns.
+Let MP_t be the share of codings attributed to Monetary Policy & Central Banking for a jump that occurs on day t.
 For example, if all readers attribute the day-t jump to monetary policy, then $MP_t = 1$.
-Similarly, let GS_t be the fraction attributed to Government Spending.
+Similarly, let GS_t be the share attributed to Government Spending.
 Define $NET(MP_t + GS_t)$ as the sum of MP_t and GS_t for upward jumps and minus one times the sum for downward jumps.
-Figure 8 displays bin scatters of $NET(MP_t + GS_t)$ on own-country national stock market returns over the prior 66 trading days (three months) for US jumps from 1900 to 2023 and for 17 countries from 1980 to 2020.
-Both panels in Figure 8 reveal clear evidence that stock market drops over the preceding 66 days foreshadow upward jumps attributed to monetary policy and government spending.
+Figure 8 displays bin scatters of $NET(MP_t + GS_t)$ on own-country national stock market returns over the prior 66 trading days (three calendar months) for US jumps from 1900 to 2023 and for 17 countries from 1980 to 2020.